 Place the chopped peaches and oranges in a pot or big bowl.
 Mix in sugar, then cover the bowl, and place in the refrigerator overnight.

 The next day, simmer the mixture over low heat and then cook for 2-3 hours, stir occasionally.

 - When the jam has thickened, remove from heat.

 - Let it cool to room temperature, and then ladle into jars.

-Put them on your favorite Italian breads or pastries, or give them to family and friends as yummy gifts.
+Put them on your favorite Italian breads or use it in our peach crostata recipe, or give them to family and friends as yummy gifts.
 Whichever you may decide to do with your peach jams, they sure are easy and fun to make.